srinivasmohan/reconfig/README.md

         --version                    Display version and exit.
 ```

-The options and their purposes should (sorta) be self descriptive :-) If you supply any of the `--ssl_*` params, the supplied files MUST exist.
+The options and their purposes should be (sorta) self descriptive :-)

+If you supply any of the `--sslxxx` params, the supplied files MUST exist.
 (These allow you to connect to an etcd cluster over SSL - assuming the cluster was setup for it).

 ## Setup ##